 etc.

 These templates are the complete list of patterns produced by (presumably) all variations of the q‘aida.
-They contain brackets bordering reference strings with the “=” marker (displayed as “◆” in BP1), bol density figures and arbitrary symbols “+” and “;” used as context in rule, as explained in the publication.
-Technically, patterns are similar to regular expressions against which a variation is matched before being parsed by the grammar.
+They contain parentheses surrounding reference strings with the "=" marker (displayed as "◆" in BP1), bol density numbers, and arbitrary "+" and ";" symbols used as context in the rule, as explained in the publication.
+Technically, patterns are similar to regular expressions against which a variation is checked before being parsed by the grammar.

-Any grammar containing patterns and/or bol density figures must be completed with templates in order to assess the grammaticality of variations.
-Fortunately, these templates are automatically produced by the grammar!
+Any grammar that contains patterns and/or bol density figures must be supplemented with templates in order to assess the grammaticality of variations.
+Fortunately, these templates are automatically generated by the grammar!

 Producing items

-To produce variations based on this grammar, select “Grammars” in the main menu, then go to subgrammar #1, “Edit”, and move for instance to rule #2:
+To create variations based on this grammar, select "Grammars" from the main menu, then go to subgrammar #1, "Edit", and move to rule #2, for example:

 <100> S <—> (=+ S64 ;)

-This will produce variations containing 64 bols as suggested by the name of variable “S64”.
-Rule #3 would produce variations of 128 bols as suggested by “D128”.
+This will produce variations of 64 bols as suggested by the name of the variable "S64".
+Rule #3 would produce variations of 128 bols as suggested by "D128".

 Type ctrl-C ([C]ompute).
-You will be asked to indicate the first subgrammar (1) and the last subgrammar (6).
-If you start computing from a rule of subgrammar #3, for instance, it makes sense to specify #3 as the first subgrammar.
-If a subgrammar lower than 6 is specified as the last one, some variables may not be rewritten as strings of terminal symbols.
-This may be useful to check partial processes in the production of variations.
+You will be asked to specify the first subgrammar (1) and the last subgrammar (6).
+For example, if you are starting to compute from a rule of subgrammar #3, it makes sense to specify #3 as the first subgrammar.
+If a subgrammar lower than 6 is specified as the last, some variables may not be rewritten as strings of terminal symbols.
+This can be useful for checking sub-processes in the production of variations.

-Options offered then are A)nalyse, S)ynthesize, D)estroy structure and Q)uit.
-Choose “Synthesize”.
-Say “no” to “Create templates” and to “Systematic tree-search”.
-You may reply “yes” to “Step by step?” to display all derivation steps, which makes you familiar with the grammar.
-Example of result:
+The options offered are A)nalyse, S)ynthesize, D)estroy structure and Q)uit.
+Select "Synthesize".
+Say 'no' to "Create templates" and "Systematic tree-search".
+You may answer 'yes' to "Step by step?" to see all the derivation steps, so you can familiarise yourself with the grammar.
+Example of a result:

-This is an interesting example: on the third line, bol density is doubled (8 instead of 4).
+This is an interesting example: in the third line, the bol density is doubled (8 instead of 4).

-You are now offered the option of “Appending” the variation to the data set, “Repeating” the production process, “Printing” (on the virtual printer), creating “More” variations or “Verifying” this variation.
-It is not evident that the grammar accepts this variation if it has been poorly designed.
-(This is unlikely with this example.)
-Option “Verify” should quickly end up with “S”, the start string, if the variation is correct.
+You are now offered the option to "Append" the variation to the data set, "Repeat" the production process, "Print" (on the virtual printer), create "More" variations or "Verify" this variation.
+It is not obvious that the grammar will accept this variation if it is poorly designed.
+(This is unlikely in this example.)
+The "Verify" option should quickly end up with "S", the start string, if the variation is correct.

-If a few variations have been appended to the data set, editing Data will show them at the end of the set.
+If some variations have been added to the data set, editing Data will display them at the end of the set.

-This process of producing variations is called “modus ponens” in the jargon of expert systems.
-Variations produced in this way were read by the analyst (Jim Kippen) to the expert musician to check their acceptance as licit variations of the q‘aida.
+This process of producing variations is called "modus ponens" in expert systems jargon.
+Variations produced in this way were read by the analyst (Jim Kippen) to the expert musician to check their acceptance as legitimate variations of the q‘aida.

 Analyzing variations

-Imagine now that the expert musician is reciting a variation which is typed in the data set.
-This makes it clear that quick and faultless typing was crucial for this field research… Use the keyboard mapping to learn typing at high speed; it is less difficult than playing on the drums!
+Now imagine the expert musician playing a variation that is typed into the data set.
+It is clear that fast and accurate typing was crucial to this field research… Use keyboard mapping to learn to type at high speed; it is less difficult than playing the drums!

-In the data set, when a variation is displayed, type ctrl-C for “[C]ompute”.
-Say “yes” to “Revise processing?”.
+When a variation is displayed in the data set, type ctrl-C for "[C]ompute".
+Answer 'yes' to "Revise processing?".
 Now the first grammar is #1 but the last grammar should be #7 so that templates are taken into account.
-Select “Analyse”, say “no” to “Display probability?” and “yes” or “no” to “Step by step?”.
+Select "Analyse", say 'no' to "Display probability?" and 'yes' or 'no' to "Step by step?".

-If you are analyzing step by step, use the right arrow to proceed or the left arrow to backtrack.
-The subgrammar currently used for derivations is mentioned at the bottom of the page, and the index of the latest candidate rule appears on top.
-Thus, it is possible to visualize all details of the computation for the production or analysis of a variation.
+If you are analysing step by step, use the right arrow to go forward or the left arrow to go back.
+The subgrammar currently used for derivations is shown at the bottom of the page, and the index of the latest candidate rule appears at the top.
+In this way it is possible to visualise all the details of the calculation for the production or analysis of a variation.

-You can check the entire data set against the grammar by selecting “Verify grammars” on the main menu.
+You can check the entire data set against the grammar by selecting "Verify grammars" from the main menu.

 Weights

 Currently, in the grammar, all rule weights are set to 100 except for rule #3 of subgrammar #1.
-We can use the 12 variations in the data set to infer rule weights: each of them will be analyzed and every rule in this process will have its weight incremented by 1 unit.
+We can use the 12 variations in the data set to infer rule weights: each of them is analysed and each rule has its weight increased by 1 unit.

-In the main menu, select “Weights”, then “Emulate learning” and “Reset weights to 0”.
+Select "Weights" from the main menu, then "Emulate learning" and "Reset weights to 0".
 From item #2 to item #13.
-Last grammar is “7” (as templates are required).
+The last grammar is "7" (as templates are required).

 The result can be printed.
-Note that all weights in subgrammar #6 are set to 100 because it is an “ORD” grammar: no random choice of the candidate rule.
+Note that all weights in subgrammar #6 are set to 100 because it is an "ORD" grammar: no random selection of the candidate rule.

-Entering new data sets allowed “learning” from more examples and improving the stochastic model that would produce more “aesthetically acceptable” variations.
+The input of new data sets allowed "learning" from more examples and improving the stochastic model, which would produce more "aesthetically acceptable" variations.

 Intermediate alphabet

 Accessed from the main menu.
-This procedure is used for changing the names of variables.
-This procedure proved helpful in creating grammars making sense to humans, not only machines…
+This procedure is used to changie the names of variables.
+This procedure has proved useful in creating grammars that make sense to humans, not just machines…

 Creating templates

-To check this process we recommend to quite and reload the current project, as some procedures may have been stored in memory.
-Load only grammar, no data to keep enough free memory
+To check this, it is recommended to quit and reload the current project, as some procedures may have been saved in memory.
+Load only the grammar, no data, to keep enough free memory.

-Select “Grammars” from the main menu, then go to subgrammar #7 (the current templates) and delete it by selecting “Remove from series”.
-(This might not be necessary as the machine never duplicates a template, but things will be more clear in this manner.)
+Select "Grammars" from the main menu, then go to subgrammar #7 (the current templates) and delete it by selecting "Remove from series".
+(This may not be necessary as the machine never duplicates a template, but it makes things clearer.)

-Then create a new subgrammar #7, select “Compute” and “Create templates”.
-You will be asked about the “last grammar defining structures”.
-This choice is of high relevance to the speed of computation because template production implies the production of “all variations”.
-If your answer is “6” the machine may work an extremely long time.
-Looking at the grammar shows that subgrammar #3 is the last one containing structural markers.
-Therefore the proper answer is “3”.
+Then create a new subgrammar #7, select "Compute" and "Create templates".
+You will be asked for the "last grammar defining structures".
+This choice is very important for the speed of the computation, because the production of templates implies the production of "all variations".
+If your answer is "6", the machine can work extremely long.
+Looking at the grammar, we can see that subgrammar 3 is the last to contain structural markers.
+So the correct answer is "3".

-This process takes a very long time even at the highest speed.
-Its progression is shown by ‘+’ signs printed on the line under “WAIT”.
-Since this grammar produces 21 templates, you need to wait for 21 ‘+’ signs.
-Fortunately, template production was performed once for ever in most grammars…
+This process takes a long time, even at the highest speed.
+Its progress is indicated by '+' signs printed on the line below 'WAIT'.
+Since this grammar produces 21 templates, you have to wait for 21 '+' signs.
+Fortunately, in most grammars, the generation of templates is done once and for all…

 Conclusion

-This demo is an attempt to illustrate the usage of Bol Processor BP1, in the early 1980’s, as an expert system modelling compositional/improvisational processes in the q‘aida genre of tabla drumming.
-It was of great relevance to develop an editor facilitating the quick and accurate writing of bols (representations of strokes on the drum) and the creation of pattern rules taking into account implicit syntactic structures of these musical pieces.
+This demo is an attempt to illustrate the use of the Bol Processor BP1 in the early 1980s as an expert system for modelling compositional/improvisational processes in the q‘aida genre of tabla drumming.
+Of great importance was the development of an editor that facilitated the rapid and accurate writing of bols (representations of drum strokes) and the creation of pattern rules that took into account the implicit syntactic structures of these musical pieces.

-Later on, Bol Processor was implemented on Macintosh computers.
-Versions of ‘BP2’ compliant with system versions up to MacOS 10.14 (Mojave) can be dowloaded from SourceForge.
+Later, the Bol processor was implemented on Macintosh computers.
+Versions of 'BP2' compatible with system versions up to MacOS 10.14 (Mojave) can be dowloaded from SourceForge.

-BP2 reproduced all procedures of BP1, notably the ones described in Kippen & Bel’s paper Modelling music with grammars: formal language representation in the Bol Processor (1992).
-However, its editor is not as sophisticated with respect to pattern editing.
-Furthermore, the “smart keyboard” option makes it possible to map terminal symbols to individual keys, but the cursor does not “jump” over terminal symbols, variables and reserved words.
+BP2 reproduces all the procedures of BP1, in particular those described in Kippen & Bel's paper Modelling music with grammars: formal language representation in the Bol Processor (1992).
+However, its editor is not as sophisticated in terms of pattern editing.
+Also, the "smart keyboard" option allows terminal symbols to be mapped to individual keys, but the cursor does not "jump" over terminal symbols, variables and reserved words.

 Current work

-At present, a new version of Bol Processor compliant with 64-bit processors on various systems (MacOS, Windows, Linux…) is under development.
-Currently it works with a PHP interface.
+A new version of Bol Processor compatible with 64-bit processors on various systems (MacOS, Windows, Linux…) is currently under development.
+It works with a PHP/JavaScript interface.
 We invite software designers to join the team and contribute to the development of the core application and its client applications.
-Please join the BP open discussion forum and/or the BP developers list to stay in touch with work progress and discussions of related theoretical issues.
+Please join the BP open discussion forum and/or the BP developers list to stay in touch with the progress of the work progress and to discuss related theoretical issues.

 References